xbgmsharp/postgsail/docs/README.md

 This step can take some time as it will first do a build to generate the static website based on your settings.

 The frontend should be accessible via port HTTP/8080.

+Users are collaborating on an installation guide, [Self-hosted-installation-guide](https://github.com/xbgmsharp/postgsail/wiki/Self-hosted-installation-guide)

 ### SQL Configuration